jckouame/EclipseTrainingSlides/tracecompass/slides.md

 `TmfEventRequest`

 - Used to obtain series of events from an event provider (usually `ITmfTrace`)
-- **Asynchonous**: Send the request and receive events one by one when they are done being parsed
+- **Asynchronous**: Send the request and receive events one by one when they are done being parsed

 ~~~java
 eventProvider.sendRequest(new TmfEventRequest(TmfEvent.class,